Free Auto Insurance Comparison

 - Delay getting a license.
 Instead of getting a license at 16, parents may opt to have their teens wait another year or two when rates will be lower.

 - Shop Around.
-Companies will vary on how they price young drivers.
+Companies will vary on how they price teen drivers.
 Therefore, it’s always a good rule of thumb to shop rates before adding your teen to your policy.
 (You can begin now by entering your zip code into our FREE car insurance comparison tool.)

 Experts advise that one thing parents should be wary of is intentionally excluding their teens from their policies.
 Many states have laws that require parents to add all licensed children in their homes to their policies.
 Additionally, excluding your teen could result in them not being covered if they’re involved in an accident while using your car.